 - Pregnancy and the first 6 weeks after giving birth

 - A central venous catheter, a tube placed in a vein to allow easy access, for IV treatment

 - Being older than 60 is a risk factor, although DVT can occur at any age

 Treatment for Deep Vein Thrombosis (DVT)

 There are a variety of medical and minimally invasive surgical treatments for DVT.
-Frequently, oral medication that thins the blood for 3-6 months and clinical follow with ultrasound is all that’s needed.
-In more severe cases, The surgeons at University Surgical Vascular perform venography with clot removal using minimally invasive techniques in the office setting.
+Frequently, an oral medication that thins the blood for 3-6 months and clinical follow with ultrasound is all that’s needed.
+In more severe cases, The surgeons at University Vascular perform venography with clot removal using minimally invasive techniques in the office setting.
 In some cases, our physicians place a special filter in your vein to keep clots from traveling to your heart and lungs.
-During your initial office visit you will receive a complete explanation and treatment plan with recommendations specifically suited for your condition.
+During your initial office visit, you will receive a complete explanation and treatment plan with recommendations specifically suited for your condition.

 Schedule an Appointment